danielburgess/Marvelous-SFC-EN/README.md

 # Marvelous-SFC-EN v1.06
+## Additional translation efforts are now underway
+LuigiBlood is currently managing this project due to personal reasons.
+I've helped, but the current project light years beyond what I could have managed alone.
+Take a look at the current repo! https://github.com/LuigiBlood/marvelous-translation

 Translation repository for Marvelous: Another Treasure Island for the Super Famicom

 Included are all the files related to the english release made on romhacking.net